khazaddum/SecretSwap/docs/faq.md

 ### What is SecretSwap?

-Secret Swap is a protocol for creating liquidity and trading SNIP-20 tokens on Secret Network.
-Leveraging secret contracts, Secret Swap protects users against malicious front-running and privacy threats, provides access to cross-chain liquidity, and reduces fees relative to Ethereum.
+SecretSwap is a protocol for creating liquidity and trading SNIP-20 tokens on Secret Network.
+Leveraging secret contracts, SecretSwap protects users against malicious front-running and privacy threats, provides access to cross-chain liquidity, and reduces fees relative to Ethereum.

 ### What is Front-running?